Can Magnetic Forces Do Work?: Elementary Multipoles

 and represents the spatial distribution of electric and magnetic quadrupoles. \item Subsequent terms in the series \eqref{eq:4DCurrentDensityMultipoleExpansion} represent still-higher multipoles and involve incrementally more spacetime divergences. \end{itemize} We can now write the schematic multipole expansion \eqref{eq:4DCurrentDensityDerivativeExpansionSchematic} in the more concrete form

 To ensure individual local conservation laws for each category of elementary multipole, we take the tensors $M^{\mu\nu},N^{\mu\sigma\nu},\dots$ to obey the antisymmetry conditions

 and so on.
-It then follows immediately from the symmetry $\partial_{\mu}\partial_{\nu}=\partial_{\nu}\partial_{\mu}$ of mixed partial derivatives that the current density for each kind of multipole separately obeys its own local conservation equation, so that
+It then follows immediately from the symmetry $\partial_{\mu}\partial_{\nu}=\partial_{\nu}\partial_{\mu}$ of mixed partial derivatives that the current density for each kind of multipole separately obeys its own local conservation equation.
+That is, we have

 and so forth.